MedAzizTousli/Coursera-Introduction-to-Programming-the-Interne-of-Things-Specialization/README.md

-# An Introduction to Programming the Internet of Things (IOT) Specialization
+# Coursera's Introduction to Programming the Internet of Things (IOT) Specialization
 <p> This repository contains my full documentation of Coursera's Introduction to Programming the Internet of Things (IOT) Specialization taught by the professor Ian Harris from the University of Irvine.</p>

 <h2> About the Specialization </h2>